GLOBAL MARKETS-World shares attempt bounce after worst week in two years

-* World shares up 0.5 pct after worst week since Jan 2016
+* World shares up almost 0.5 pct after worst week since Jan 2016

 * Dollar slips ahead of U.S. inflation test